mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/airgapbundle/index.md

 ## Review the air-gapped bundle contents

-The air-gapped bundle provided contains the necessary OS dependencies and images required to set up a DKP Essential installation in an air-gapped environment.
-The download and installation of these bundles is agnostic to a specific environment, and is compatible wiht any of the environments listed in the table below:
+The air-gapped bundle contains the necessary OS dependencies and images required to set up a DKP Essential installation in an air-gapped environment.
+The download and installation of these bundles is agnostic to a specific environment, and is compatible with any of the environments listed in the table below:

 | Operating System      | Kernel                      | Air-Gapped     |
 |-----------------------|-----------------------------|----------------|